 So Journey Estimating is three things all at once:

 - It's design, because I've broken down the work into lower-level components, evaluating the risk as I go.

 - It's a plan of how to get from A to B, which might well turn out to be wrong, when we get stuck into the details.

 - It's a schedule, because I'll have an idea of how long each piece might take to do.

 So, we now have a third type of estimating.
 Again, very different from the first two.
 But again, there are obvious similarities with what we do in the world of software, because it's so easy to go the wrong way or overlook a short-cut.

-I’ve been on projects where a team has toiled long-and-hard to get a database working, only to find out that there was a better, different one available that would do the job for them.
-I’ve watched people struggle to build their own languages and compilers, only to realise later that actually all they needed was to use the ones that were there already.
+I've been on projects where a team has toiled long-and-hard to get a database working, only to find out that there was a better, different one available that would do the job for them with way less effort.
+I've watched people struggle to build their own languages and compilers, only to realise later that actually all they needed was to use the ones that were there already.